zoomed in mold spores

 Ear ringing is also called tinnitus.

-Mold Toxins can trigger nerve endings in the ears to create ear ringing.
+Mold toxins can trigger nerve endings in the ears to create ear ringing, too.

-Mold exposure can cause mold colonization in the ears.
-This can also cause you to hear ringing in your ears, even though nothing is producing a sound.
+Mold exposure can cause Mold Colonization in the ears.
+This can also cause you to hear ringing in your ears caused by inflammation to the nerves in the ears, including the vagal nerve branches.

 Many people get relief by working through a comprehensive, but gentle, mold detox protocol.